jyangfsu/MMADS/README.md

 The respiratory provides the codes of the multi-model absolute difference-based sensitivity (MMADS) method.
 This respiratory has been used to generate the results in:

-Yang J. & Ye M. 2021.
-A new multi-model absolute difference-based sensitivity (MMADS) method to screen non-influential process under process model and parametric uncertainty, Journal of Hydrology, Major Revision.
+Yang, J., Ye, M., 2022.
+A new multi-model absolute difference-based sensitivity (MMADS) analysis method to screen non-influential processes under process model and parametric uncertainty.
+Journal of Hydrology, 608: 127609.
+DOI:https://doi.org/10.1016/j.jhydrol.2022.127609

 *Software needed in the workflow*: Python with [Anaconda](https://www.anaconda.com)